-If you are planning on having children you must be completely transparent with your doctor before scheduling an ultrasound imaging exam, as unnecessary radiation exposure on your body during pregnancy or while breastfeeding can have a lifelong impact.
+If you may be or are currently pregnant, we ask that you be completely transparent with your doctor before scheduling an ultrasound as unnecessary radiation exposure during pregnancy or while breastfeeding can have a lifelong impact.

-- Density – Sound waves cannot pass through hard, dense objects, such as bone or calcifications.
+- Sound waves cannot pass through hard, dense objects, such as bone or calcifications

-- Gas – Gas in the gastrointestinal (GI) system and bowel is a strong sound-wave reflector that negatively impacts transmission and can create reverberation artifacts in diagnostic imaging.
+- Gas in the gastrointestinal (GI) system and bowel is a strong sound-wave reflector that negatively impacts transmission and can create reverberation artifacts during imaging

-- Depth – The deeper something is inside your body, the less likely ultrasound waves will penetrate the tissue with the same efficiency.
+- The deeper something is inside your body, the less likely ultrasound waves will penetrate the tissue with the same efficiency

 How to Prepare

 As there are many types of ultrasound procedures, the way you prepare will differ from one imaging to the next.
 For pelvic ultrasound exams and obstetric ultrasound exams, we instruct our patients to consume 32 oz. of water before the imaging procedure.

 Generally, we ask all of our ultrasound imaging patients to drink four (8 oz.) glasses of water an hour before their ultrasound exam starts.
 We also ask that patients do not go to the washroom until the exam is over or until you have the go-ahead from your sonographer.
 We may also require patients to fast depending on the imaging exams that your doctor has requested.